vmware-tanzu/tanzu-cli/hack/central-repo/README.md

 1. `localhost:9876/tanzu-cli/plugins/sandbox1:small` - the same plugins as the `central:small` image, but with version `v11.11.11`.
 This aims to mimic a sandbox repo that can be added to the CLI through the `TANZU_CLI_ADDITIONAL_PLUGIN_DISCOVERY_IMAGES_TEST_ONLY` variable.
 1. `localhost:9876/tanzu-cli/plugins/sandbox2:small` - the same plugins as the `central:small` image, but with version `v22.22.22`.
 This aims to mimic a sandbox repo that can be added to the CLI through the `TANZU_CLI_ADDITIONAL_PLUGIN_DISCOVERY_IMAGES_TEST_ONLY` variable.
 1. `localhost:9876/tanzu-cli/plugins/airgapped:small` - the minimal set of plugins with `v0.0.1` and `v9.9.9` versions and all plugins and all versions can be installed.
+1. `localhost:9876/tanzu-cli/plugins/airgapped:large` - the large set of plugins with `v0.0.1` and `v9.9.9` versions and all plugins and all versions can be installed.

 Limitations: